-(20) "Commission" means the Environmental Quality Commission or the Commission's authorized designee.
+(22) "Commission" means the Environmental Quality Commission or the Commission's authorized designee.

-(21) "Composted material" is the product resulting from the composting process.
+(23) "Composted material" or "Compost" is the solid material resulting from the composting process.
+It includes both the material produced from aerobic composting and the solid digestate produced by anaerobic digestion, although the solid digestate may require additional composting in order to be suitable for certain applications.

-(22) "Composting" means the managed process of controlled biological decomposition of feedstocks.
-A managed process includes but is not limited to reducing particle size, adding moisture, manipulating piles, and performing procedures to achieve human pathogen reduction.
+(24) "Composting" means the managed process of controlled biological decomposition of feedstocks.
+A managed process includes, but is not limited to, reducing feedstock particle size, adding moisture, mixing feedstocks, manipulating composting piles, and performing procedures to achieve human pathogen reduction.
+"Composting" includes both aerobic composting and anaerobic digestion.
+Other examples of composting include bokashi, fermentation, and vermiculture.

-(23) "Composting Facility" means a site or facility composting feedstocks to produce a useful product through a managed process of controlled biological decomposition.
-Sites and facilities that use methods such as vermiculture, vermicomposting and agricultural composting to produce a useful product are also considered composting facilities.
+(25) "Composting Facility" means a site or facility composting feedstocks to produce a useful product through a managed process of controlled biological decomposition.
+Examples of composting facilities include sites used for composting windrows and piles, anaerobic digestion, vermiculture, vermicomposting and agricultural composting.

-(24) "Construction and Demolition Waste" means solid waste resulting from the construction, repair, or demolition of buildings, roads and other structures, and debris from the clearing of land, but does not include clean fill when separated from other construction and demolition wastes and used as fill materials or otherwise land disposed.
+(26) "Construction and Demolition Waste" means solid waste resulting from the construction, repair, or demolition of buildings, roads and other structures, and debris from the clearing of land, but does not include clean fill when separated from other construction and demolition wastes and used as fill materials or otherwise land disposed.
 Such waste typically consists of materials including concrete, bricks, bituminous concrete, asphalt paving, untreated or chemically treated wood, glass, masonry, roofing, siding, plaster; and soils, rock, stumps, boulders, brush and other similar material.
 This term does not include industrial solid waste and municipal solid waste generated in residential or commercial activities associated with construction and demolition activities.